jhudson8/react-backbone/tutorials/collection-binding/tutorial.md

 ```
 The githum API is pretty fast but if you watch closely you'll be able to see the loading indicator.

+All done.
+Check out the [other mixins](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-backbone/api/Mixins?focus=outline) to see what all you can do.